-Popular in the small towns along the north coast of Java like Rembang, Blora, Pati, and Cepu, to name a few.
+Popular in the small towns along the north coast of Java, like Rembang, Blora, Pati, and Cepu, to name a few.
 The coffee beans are roasted with shredded coconut.
-Then, coffee powder and sugar is boiled together with water.
+Then, coffee powder and sugar are boiled together with water.

 Do you come from a country with a strong coffee culture?
 Are there any local or special coffee mix in your area I need to try?
 Or some commandments I need to know before my visit?

 I still start my morning with a cup of coffee.

 These days, it has become more of a ritual rather than a necessity.
 It just seems like the right smell to wake up to, the one that reminds me of good days, somewhere far away in my tightly-kept memories.